gk646/CodeStats/CONTRIBUTING.md

-The codestats plugin is meant as a easy to use plugin to show statistic centered around written code.
+The codestats plugin is meant as an easy to use plugin for JetBrains IDE's to show statistic centered around written code.

 The main focus of this plugin is:
   - Efficiency and Speed